 Landing Craft, Air Cushion - LCAC

-Air cushioned vehicle for transporting, ship-to-shore and across the beach, personnel, weapons, equipment, and cargo of the assault elements of the Marine Air-Ground Task Force.
+Air cushion vehicle for transporting, ship-to-shore and across the beach, personnel, weapons, equipment, and cargo of the assault elements of the Marine Air-Ground Task Force.

 This craft served as the basis for the Navy’s LCAC Service Life Extension Program (SLEP).
-The program of record is to SLEP 72 operational craft and 1 R&D craft.
-Forty-six LCACs have been SLEP'd as of Oct.
-10, 2013 (includes the 1 R&D craft) and seven LCACs are under contract to be SLEP'd through FY2013.
-An additional twenty are planned to be SLEP’d through FY2018 for a total Program of Record of 72 operational SLEP crafts and 1 R&D SLEP craft.
+The program of record is 72 operational craft and 1 R&D craft.
+62 LCACs have undergone the SLEP process as of Dec.
+1, 2017 (includes the 1 R&D craft) and six additional LCACs are under contract to go through SLEP through FY18.

 LCAC first deployed in 1987 aboard USS Germantown (LSD 42).
-LCAC are transported in and operate from all amphibious well deck ships including LHA, LHD, LSD and LPD.
+LCAC are transported in and operate from all amphibious well deck ships including LHA, LHD, LSD, LPD, and ESD.
 The craft operates with a crew of five.

 In addition to beach landing, LCAC provides personnel transport, evacuation support, lane breaching, mine countermeasure operations, and Marine and Special Warfare equipment delivery.

 All of the planned 91 craft have been delivered to the Navy.
-A Service Life Extension Program (SLEP) is currently in progress to add 10 years of service life to the craft design life, delaying the need to replace these versatile craft.
+A Service Life Extension Program (SLEP) is currently in progress to add 10 years of service life to the craft design life.
+A total of 64 LCAC will have undergone service life extension by the conclusion of the program in 2018.

-A contract was awarded to Textron, Inc. on 6 July 2012 for a new Ship to Shore Connector (SSC) craft, to replace the retiring LCAC.
+A contract was awarded to Textron, Inc. on 6 July 2012 for construction of new Ship to Shore Connector (SSC) craft, to replace the retiring LCAC.

 |Point Of Contact|